Click the regions below for more detail.

 The Flathead subbasin is one of the most remarkable river systems in Montana, boasting Flathead Lake, the largest freshwater lake in the West, as well as the wild and wonderful South, North and Middle Forks of the Flathead River.
 It also sustains large agricultural operations and some of the fastest growing communities in Montana.
 Read about our projects in the Flathead.MORE >

 Much of the Flathead River drainage originates in the Bob Marshall Wilderness, a 2 million-acre area in Western Montana, and many of the creeks and streams are some of the most pristine waterways in the West.
 Meanwhile, Flathead Lake is the largest freshwater lake on the western side of the Mississippi River, and portions of the South Fork, Middle Fork and lower Flathead River are designated as federal Wild & Scenic Rivers.
 In its lower reaches, the Flathead flows through the reservation of the Confederated Salish & Kootenai Tribes, who have dedicated time, resources and money to restoration projects on key tributaries as well as watershed education and learning efforts.
-Today, this storied subbasin faces challenges from invasive aquatic species, in particular lake trout and Eurasian milfoil, which outcompete native species and thrive in warmer water.
+Today, this storied subbasin faces challenges from invasive aquatic species.

 Locally, Flathead-based watershed groups and state agencies have had marked success in efforts to monitor for invasive species and eradicate the non-natives that have potential to cause ecological and economic harm to the watershed.
 In 2010, the Flathead-based Aquatic Invasive Work Group released the Flathead Basin Aquatic Invasive Species Strategic Prevention plan to prevent the dispersal of aquatic invasive into, within, and out of the Flathead Basin through early detection and assessment of newly established invaders, monitoring of invading populations, and public outreach and education programs.